 Far too often, we’re busy tuning out.
 Our eyes glaze, and we don’t see.
 The dramatic wisdom of untold centuries rushes over our feet, fresh and cool and invisible.

-Here she is, from a compilation of her reflections on writing, Madeleine L'Engle: Herself.
+Here she is, from her brilliant book Mystery and Manners: Occasional Prose.
 Enjoy the view.
 And selah.

 Noel De Vries is a youth librarian percolating her second novel, a YA märchen set in 17th-century Holland.
 Visit Noel at Never Jam Today.